IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

 <div style="page-break-after: always;"></div>

 ## Extend the reservation
 The ITZ provisioning process takes approximately 15 minutes.
-Multiple emails are sent from ITZ as the provisioning process runs.
+Multiple emails are sent to you from ITZ as the provisioning process runs.
 One email states the reservation is provisioning and the other email states that the environment is **Ready**.

 In rare cases, the provisioning process may fail.
-If you receive an email stating the reservation failed, try again by repeating steps 1-3.
+If you receive an email stating the reservation failed, try again by repeating Steps 1-3.

-When the reservation is in the **Ready** state, you can extend the reservation to a total of 6 days.
-Remember, IBM sellers need the environment to record their Stand and Deliver, and Business Partners need the environment to answer quiz questions.
+When the reservation is in the **Ready** state, you can extend your reservation to a total of 6 days.
+Remember, IBM sellers need the environment to record their Stand and Deliver and Business Partners need an environment to answer quiz questions.

-4. In the IBM Technology Zone portal, expand **My TechZone** and select **My Reservations**.
+4. In the IBM Technology Zone portal, expand **My TechZone** at the top and select **My Reservations**.

     ![](_attachments/itzMyReservations.png)